114 'Jihadis' nabbed in Assam in last 10 years: Himanta | Politics

 ''Out of the 114 cadres, the cases of 23 arrested people were transferred to the National Investigation Agency (NIA) for probe.
 Of the remaining 91 nabbed people, the cases of 54 were still pending investigation, while chargesheets were filed in the cases of the remaining 37 and they were undergoing trial,'' he said.

-Sarma, who holds the Home portfolio, said Meghalaya's North Eastern Space Applications Centre (NESAC) has completed mapping of 'char' (sandbar) areas across Assam.
+He said that of the people arrested in the last six years, 10 were associated with madrassas and they tried to influence people by giving lectures in mosques, madrassas and other religious congregations.

+''They also distributed Jihadi-related literature and used conversation apps like Omemo and Blabbr to maintain contact with each other.
+So far, no people have been killed in such cases,'' Sarma said.

-He said Barpeta, Bongaigaon, Morigaon, Dhubri and Goalpara districts have been identified as bases of ''Jihadi activities'' in the state.
+He also said that Barpeta, Bongaigaon, Morigaon, Dhubri and Goalpara districts have been identified as hubs of ''Jihadi activities'' in the state.

 ''Foreign nationals are involved in Jihadi activities.
 Out of such countries, Bangladesh is the most prominent one,'' Sarma told the House.